pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Use multiple trusts for different asset classes or purposes.
 This creates additional barriers for creditors.

 **Strategy**:
-- Dynasty Trust holds LLC interests
+- Legacy Trust holds LLC interests
 - LLCs hold operating assets
 - Multiple layers of protection